Elmar Schrüfer: Research and teaching

 While still working in industry, Schrüfer received a teaching assignment from the University of Karlsruhe in the field of reactor instrumentation.
-Schrüfer was appointed in 1975 as a professor of electrical measurement technology at the Technical University Munich, and remained in this position until his retirement in 1998.
+Schrüfer was appointed in 1975 as a professor of electrical measurement technology at the Technical University of Munich, and remained in this position until his retirement in 1998.
 Even after his retirement, he remained active in student exchange activities.
 Journalist Katarina Bader remarked in 2006:

 As soon as one enters the office of Prof. Elmar Schrüfer in the "Technische Universität München" (TUM) one knows: this is not only the working place of a very well respected expert on Metrology but also room of a cosmopolitan in the very best sense of word: Prof. Schrüfer is obviously interested in all kinds of cultures and it is evident that he has friends all over the world.
 On the walls there are pictures from Kiev, Beijing and Petersburg and on the top of the cupboard there is hardly any free space due to all these beautiful handmade matroshkas, Chinese vases and framed little pictures which are standing up there very accurately lined up.

 Cooperation with foreign universities, especially those in Eastern Europe and China, was a particular concern of Schrüfer.
 In this, he was supported by his wife, Anna.
 Early on, he made efforts to establish contact with colleagues in the GDR.

 Schrüfer was a Consult.
 Prof. at both Huazhong University of Science and Technology in 1983 and Northwestern Polytechnical University in 1993, and he was a guest professor at Peking University in 1993.